Quantitative polynomial cohomology and applications to $\textrm L^p$-measure equivalence: Applications for non-cocompact lattices in rank 1 simple Lie groups

 \subsection{Filling functions of non-cocompact lattices in rank 1}

-Leuzinger \cite{leuzinger-rank1} (elaborating on \cite{young-filling-nilpotent}) and Gruber \cite{gruber-filling} obtained bounds for filling functions of non-cocompact lattices of rank 1 Lie groups.
+Leuzinger \cite{leuzinger-rank1} (elaborating on \cite{young-filling-nilpotent}) and Gruber \cite{gruber-filling} obtained sharp bounds for filling functions of non-cocompact lattices of rank 1 Lie groups.
 These bounds, combined with Theorem \ref{Induction for non cocompact lattice in abstract lcsc group}, will allow us to deduce information about their unitary and Banach cohomology.
-We record that for the quaternionic hyperbolic space of dimension $4n$, we are not aware of any computations of filling functions in degrees above $n$ nor for the octonionic hyperbolic plane.
+We are not aware of any precise computations of filling functions for lattices of the quaternionic hyperbolic space of dimension $4n$ in degrees above $n$ nor for the octonionic hyperbolic plane, nevertheless Wenger \cite[7.3]{wenger-asymptotic-rank} still provides some (likely non sharp) upper bounds for filling functions of Carnot groups which imply upper bounds for filling functions of all lattices in rank 1 simple Lie groups.